xaverfleer/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/hooks/filters.md

 ### Description

-<p>This is a hook taken from the legacy cart/mini-cart templates that allows the permalink to be changed for a product.
-This is specific to the cart endpoint.</p>
+This is a hook taken from the legacy cart/mini-cart templates that allows the permalink to be changed for a product.
+This is specific to the cart endpoint.

 ### Parameters